Best hiking backpacks 2023: from large rucksacks to lightweight daypacks

 (Image credit: Future)

-We've put the best hiking backpacks to the test throughout the seasons to create this definitive guide to the finest options available in 2023.
-From large capacity gear haulers and winter-ready packs to fast and light daypacks designed for shorter hikes, we've covered countless miles with these excellent packs.
+We've gathered the best hiking backpacks for all your outdoor needs in 2024 and subjected them to rigorous testing to bring you a definitive guide to the finest options available.
+From large capacity gear haulers and winter-ready packs to fast and light daypacks designed for shorter hikes, we've covered countless miles to put them through their paces

 The best hiking backpack for you will depend on your chosen adventures and, to some degree, the season.
-Fall and winter call for more layers and, if you're venturing above the snow line, mountaineering equipment.
+The depths of winter call for more layers and, if you're venturing above the snow line, mountaineering equipment.
 This means you'll need more capacity than a standard daypack, ideally upwards of 40 liters.

 Likewise, expedition campers will need even more capacity in order to comfortably carry their tents, sleeping bags and camping equipment.
 Meanwhile, female hikers may prefer the stylings of the best women's hiking backpacks, designed with the female form in mind.